MateoG404/MateoG404/README.md

 - 🌱 Software Developer at Mercado Libre, focused on large-scale optimization, event-driven architecture, and fintech.
 Passionate about leveraging AI to transform data into innovative solutions.

+- 🌱 AI Leader at TuringBox research incubator group (a Google Students Group), technology enthusiast, and organizer of tech events.

 - 👯 I’m looking to collaborate on **Data Science and Machine Learning projects**

 - 💬 Ask me about **Python, Go, SQL and Machine Learning**